-Earlier this week, the bells of St Pauls’ were removed from the Cathedral, and sent back to their makers for repairs.
+Earlier this week, the bells of St Pauls’ Cathedral were removed and sent back to their makers for repairs.
 Not that they are under warranty anymore, as they were made by John Taylor & Co in Loughborough… in 1878.

 As part of a much needed restoration, they will be cleaned to remove a thick layer of grime and fitted with new moving parts to improve their performance.
 During the bells’ restoration, the timber bellframe in the Cathedral is also being strengthened to preserve it for many more years.